|

 Mormon Salvation On the surface, much of what Mormons do seems similar to Bible-based Christian denominations.
 What they believe, however, is not at all in correspondence to the Bible.
 Nowhere is this fact more evident than when the question “What must I do to be saved?” is asked.

 Terminology Differences Whenever an evangelical Christian and a Latter-day Saint engage in a doctrinal discussion they encounter the problem of terminology.
-LDS leaders use the standard vocabulary of Christianity but with radically different definitions.
+LDS leaders use the standard Christian vocabulary but with radically different definitions.
 A Christian should never take for granted that his/her LDS friend understands common Christian terms in the biblical way.

 Joseph Smith and Muhammad..
 The Similarities It is most interesting that a self-proclaimed Christian prophet would liken himself to Mohammed, the founder of Islam.
 His own comparison invites us to take a closer look as well.
 And when we do, we find some striking—and troubling—parallels.